saysimple/saysimple-plugin-devkit/README.md

 __input__

-* The first element is a `string` that will be the name of the data
+* The first element is a `string` that will be the name of the data.
-* The second element will be the value of the data
+* The second element will be the value of the data.

 __output__

-An empty promise
+An empty promise.

 __usage__